bareboat-necessities/lysmarine_gen/README.md

 Different applications use different http ports:

 - for the main web desktop it's 80
-- for SignalK it's 3000
 - for PyPilot it's 8080
 - for Victron web it's 8000